YueLiPicasso/OCanrenTutorial/Main/peano/README.md

-Below is the definition of the entry:
+Below is the definition of the entry `ocanren_term`:
 ```ocaml
 ocanren_term: [[ t=ocanren_term' -> fix_term t ]];
 ```